pronovic/auth0-token/DEVELOPER.md

 ### Interpreter

-As a security precaution, PyCharm does not trust any virtual environment installed within the repository, such as the Poetry `.venv` directory.
+As a security precaution, PyCharm does not trust any virtual environment installed within the repository, such as the UV `.venv` directory.
 In the status bar on the bottom right, PyCharm will report _No interpreter_.
 Click on this error and select **Add Interpreter**.
-In the resulting dialog, click **Ok** to accept the selected environment, which should be the Poetry virtual environment.
+In the resulting dialog, click **Ok** to accept the selected environment, which should be the UV virtual environment.

 ### Project Structure